 The East end slipway (opposite The Wendon Cafe) is of good, solid concrete construction, and gives you easy access to the flat, wide sandy beach for launching.
 Launching is possible here from the slipway (pic.
 3), or the beach, although you must assess the state of the beach surface if you are intending driving your car onto it for launch or recovery.

 As you can see in (pic.
 3) there are bollards on the slipway.
-These are locked out of season, but open (and controlled) by Council Beach Wardens during the season.

 There is a large, hard surface car park (pic.
 4) opposite the East end slipway (seasonal charges apply) which also has a toilet block.
 The Wendon Cafe is next to the car park, should you need refreshments.